Robert M. Kaufman

-Robert Kaufman is a New York City attorney, a partner with the law firm Proskauer Rose, and a former president of the New York City Bar Association.
+Robert Kaufman (1929 - April 8, 2024) was a New York City attorney, a partner with the law firm Proskauer Rose, and a former president of the New York City Bar Association.

 Education

 Kaufman received his Bachelor’s Degree from Brooklyn College in 1951, his Master’s Degree from New York University in 1954; and his Juris Doctor from Brooklyn Law School in 1957, where he was Decisions editor of the Brooklyn Law Review.
 While attending law school, he was a Senior Economist for the New York State Division of Housing.

 Career

 After graduating from Brooklyn Law School, Kaufman worked for the Antitrust Division of the United States Department of Justice.
 He then served as a legislative assistant to New York Senator Jacob K. Javits, before joining Proskauer Rose.

 At Proskauer, Kaufman’s practice has focused on health and hospital law, the law of not-for-profit corporations, multinational corporate law and personal representation.
 He has also been a strategist in major corporate acquisitions in the United States and Canada by the Pirelli Group and was Chairman of the Board of the Pirelli Group’s United States companies in the cable and tire industries.
 He also was Chairman of the Board of Old Westbury Funds, Inc., a mutual fund group advised by Bessemer Trust Company.